 Pros & Cons?
 The Benefits of Having a Salt Pool

-There's a reason why almost 70% of new pools in the US are saltwater pools - and if you don't already have one, you can pretty easily add a salt system to your own backyard pool.
+There's a reason why almost 70% of new pools in the US are saltwater pools - and if you don't already have one, you can pretty easily add a salt system to your own swimming pool.
 Saltwater pools are a proven way to have a safe, effective, and convenient alternative to conventional chlorine pools, meaning: no more buying chlorine, shock, or algaecide; no more harsh chemical effects; and no more time lost on excessive pool maintenance.
 What a lot of people don't realize is that most people can convert their pool in under an hour.
 Here are the facts about having a salt pool:

 Free yourself from Excessive Pool Maintenance